TABLE OF CONTENTS

 PINless debit card payment solutions have not been available until recently.
 Banks typically offer consumers a debit card when opening a new checking account.
-The debit card can either be used to make purchases, or access funds from the bank account through an ATM machine.
+The debit card can either be used to make purchases or access funds from the bank account through an ATM.
 Debit cards are significantly safer than cash and far more convenient than writing paper checks.

-When purchasing a good or service consumers can simply swipe their debit card at a point of sales terminal, enter a personal identification number (PIN number), and away they go.
+When purchasing a good or service, consumers can swipe their debit card at a sales terminal point, enter a personal identification number (PIN), and away they go.
 The funds are subtracted from the consumer’s checking account and then added to the merchant’s business account.
-It is the perfect solution for buyers to replace cash and checks for purchases that are made in person.
-Yet there is a major flaw in the PIN system.
+It is the perfect solution for buyers to replace cash and checks for purchases made in person.
+Yet, there is a major flaw in the PIN system.
 It does not work for online and other non-physically present debit card purchases.

-The entire purpose of the PIN number is to protect the bank account of the debit cardholder.
-For example, if a debit card is stolen the thief would need to know the PIN number to use it.
-This significantly reduces the chances that money will leave the debit cardholders bank account without their authorization.
+The entire purpose of the PIN is to protect the bank account of the debit cardholder.
+For example, if a debit card is stolen, the thief would need to know the PIN to use it.
+This significantly reduces the chances that money will leave the debit cardholders’ bank account without their authorization.
 Although credit cards have long been used to make purchases and pay bills online, it was not until recently that debit cards could be used for these transactions.

 Payment Savvy specializes in providing organizations with the ability to accept online debit and credit card payments.
+We even offer a debit-only payment solution.
 Please contact Payment Savvy today to see if your organization is eligible to accept PINless debit card payment solutions.
-Payment Savvy is here to answer all of your questions, and review all options.
+Payment Savvy is here to answer all of your questions and review all options.
 We look forward to hearing from you and working with your company.